activemerchant/active_merchant/SimplePay.md

 # Simple Pay Gateway

-## Usecases:
+## Usage:

 The gateway provides **two different methods** for bank transactions.
-One when the response contains a redirect URL, where the users can fulfill tthe transaction by providing their card data.
+One when the response contains a redirect URL, where the users can fulfill the transaction by providing their card data.

 ### Initialize the gateway:

+* *:redirectURL* - The url, where the users will be redirected after the transactions
+* *:timeout* - Time interval (in minutes) till the transaction can be completed.
+* *:currency* - Transactions currency.
+Avaiable choices ['HUF', 'EUR', 'USD'].

 ```ruby
 require 'active_merchant'